Lotus Flower (song): Music video

 Radiohead released a music video for "Lotus Flower" on their YouTube channel on February 18, 2011.
 It was directed by Garth Jennings and choreographed by Wayne McGregor, and features black-and-white footage of Yorke dancing erratically.
-Yorke said of the video:
+Yorke said:

 By 2013, the video had been viewed over 20 million times.
 It sparked the "Dancing Thom Yorke" internet meme, whereby people replaced the video's audio or edited the visuals, and led to the hashtag "#thomdance" trending on Twitter.
 Yorke said about the response: "It's a massive kick.
 That's what everybody wants.
 If it's something you've worked at and it goes over the edge like that then that's great."

 IndieWire wrote that Jennings had turned Yorke's "spastic" dancing into art that it was "bizarrely compelling ... with Yorke's flailing, curiously spellbinding limbs as the main attraction".
 Metro praised Yorke's performance, writing that "somehow, even though he seems to be a mass of tangled limbs in the grip of an attack of some sort, it works", but criticised the video set as "sparse to say the least".
 The video was nominated for Best Music Video at the 54th Annual Grammy Awards.